The Consultant’s Side of the Story

 Royce Kellogg, CEO of Kellogg-Champion Securities, stared out the window of his twelfth-floor office.
 It was getting late, and there wasn’t much activity on the streets of downtown Dallas.
 Slowly, he swiveled his chair around to face the glass walls of the bull pen.
 Desks and equipment filled the large, open area, and the computer screens glowed eerily.
 It was strange to see the room so empty.

-Kellogg thought about the 8 a.m. appointment the next day with the consultants from the Statler Group, and he grimaced.
+a.m. appointment the next day with the consultants from the Statler Group, and he grimaced.
 “I hired those people for a simple, straightforward assignment: to help blend policies and programs during the final stages of merging this firm with Champion Securities,” he thought.
 “But those blasted consultants have caused more problems than they’ve solved.”

 As Kellogg reflected on what his organization had been through, he pounded his fist on the broad arm of his chair.
 “The people in this firm and I have worked too damn hard to see a couple of inexperienced consultants throw a hand grenade in the middle of everything,” he thought.
 “If Mort were here, he’d have them for breakfast.”